Navigating Parenting Plans and Custody Agreements During COVID-19

 In Oklahoma, dozens of emergency custody motions have been filed since the crisis began.
 An Oklahoma based clinic worker lost custody of her children during this pandemic.
 With the increase in the number of coronavirus cases, many places are closed, however, Oklahoma courts remain open for emergency custody orders.
 Whether you agree to a counselor, use a mediator, or go through the courts, the time to begin the process is now.
 Has COVID-19 been turned into a weapon by some?
 Yes, but every couple and every situation are different.
 Parents crafting their own agreement allows them to avoid the stress of legal proceedings – yet, for those who need them, attorneys are available throughout this pandemic.

 Regardless of what actions you take, or how you progress through this pandemic and the upcoming holidays, Improving Lives Counseling Services is here for children, adolescents, teens, adults, and seniors in virtual (online) and social distancing in-person sessions.
-Let us provide you with the tools needed to peacefully navigate the conversation.
 You are not alone.
 We can help.
 Call us.